 - Mega Man 2 was the final game I reviewed this decade, which I gave an 8/10.

-- The Force Awakens was the final film I reviewed this decade, which I gave a 6/10.
+- The Force Awakens was the final film I reviewed this decade, which I gave a 5/10.
+It was also the final work to have faced disqualification.

 - Going into the new decade, I have reviewed 207 games and 102 films.